Russia, shaken by Ukrainian strike, could step up drone use

 With the fighting raging much longer than anticipated by the Kremlin, and becoming bogged down in a war of attrition amid a Ukrainian counteroffensive backed by Western-supplied weapons, Russian President Vladimir Putin is mulling ways of regaining momentum.

-He said the goal is to break Ukraine’s resistance by “exhausting our people, (our) air defense, our energy,” more than 10 months after Russia invaded its neighbor.
+Zelenskyy said the goal is to break Ukraine’s resistance by “exhausting our people, (our) air defense, our energy.”

-For the Russian military, the exploding drones are a cheap weapon which also spreads fear among Ukrainian troops and civilians.
+For the Russian military, the exploding drones are a cheap weapon which also spreads fear among the enemy.
 The United States and its allies have sparred with Iran over Tehran’s role in allegedly supplying Moscow with the drones.

 “Russia’s air and missile campaign against Ukraine is likely not generating the Kremlin’s desired information effects among Russia’s nationalists,” the think tank said late Monday.